-2 On the date as at which this reprint was prepared this department did not exist.
+2 On the date as at which this compilation was prepared this department did not exist.
 The Department of the Public Service principally assisting the Minister in the administration of the Marine and Harbours Act 1981 is the Department of Planning and Infrastructure (see Gazette 30 June 2003 p.
 2646).